Our Future Path! A plan for a better world!

 Ranked Choice Voting

-Although Ranked Choice Voting has recently been gaining some following in many different places here in the United States and around the world, many individuals still find it a bit confusing.
-Therefore, we should take a little bit of a closer look at it before we move on to a description of the new electoral process.
+Although Ranked Choice Voting has recently been gaining some following in many different places here in the United States and around the world, many of us still do not fully understand it.
+Therefore, we should take a little bit of a closer look at it before we move on to a description of the new electoral process that would include it.

-It has also been found that candidates engage in much less negative campaigning when Ranked Choice Voting is used.
-Candidates may need to worry about getting more than just first choice votes.
-Therefore, they do not want to alienate voters who might prefer the candidates that they would have attacked and then lose those voters’ possible second or third choice votes.
+It has also been found that when Ranked Choice Voting is used the candidates engage in much less negative campaigning.
+The reason stems from the fact that candidates may need to get more than just first choice votes.
+To do that, they do not want to alienate voters who might prefer the candidates that they would have attacked and then lose those voters’ possible second or third choice votes.
 In addition, since candidates need to appeal to more voters to get a majority, more centrist or moderate candidates have more of an edge over the more extreme candidates.

 One way to look at this form of voting is that it simulates a series of one-on-one matchups of the candidates.
 This would be something like the playoffs in sports, except that all the matches get voted on at once and then all the matchups and eliminations are done after the voting is done.
 In addition, each matchup would be done with all the remaining candidates and only one candidate gets eliminated in each matchup.
-We would keep matching and eliminating a losing candidate until we had a winner.
+The election officials would keep tallying votes and eliminating a losing candidate until there was a winner.

 The following are examples of what the races with 3 and 5 candidates might look like on a ballot, but with the candidates' names replaced with how we might feel about them and with our corresponding choices already marked.